 Both the antineoplastic effect and the leukemogenic effect of topoisomerase II inhibitors are due to chromosome translocation.
 Drugs that interact with topoisomerase II include epipodophyllotoxins that intercalate (e.g., doxorubicin) and those that do not intercalate (e.g., etoposide, teniposide).
 With the more recent widespread clinical use of topoisomerase II inhibitors, including anthracyclines (e.g., doxorubicin, daunarubicin) and anthracenedione (e.g., mitoxantrone), elevated risks of t-AML have been observed and risks appear to be higher among those treated at younger ages.
 The resultant t-AML is generally not preceded by MDS, develops after a shorter latency period (median latency typically 2-3 years), and has different cytogenetic abnormalities than alkylating agent-associated t-AML.
-Another contrast with alkylating agent-associated t-AML is the association of topoisomerase II inhibitors with balanced translocations involving the MLL gene on chromosome band 11q23 (Cowell et al, 2012).
+Another contrast with alkylating agent-associated t-AML is the association of topoisomerase II inhibitors with balanced translocations involving the MLL gene on chromosome band 11q23 (Cowell et al., 2012).
 Most MLL rearrangements are reciprocal translocations with many different partner genes including t(9;11) or t(4:11) but also include internal duplications, deletions, or inversions.
-Questions about the relationship between cumulative dose and frequency of treatment with epipodophyllotoxins with risk of t-AML remain, as some previous studies were limited by the use of chemotherapeutic regimens that include both topoisomerase II inhibitors and alkylating agents. .
+Questions about the relationship between cumulative dose and frequency of treatment with epipodophyllotoxins with risk of t-AML remain, as some previous studies were limited by the use of chemotherapeutic regimens that include both topoisomerase II inhibitors and alkylating agents.

 <4> Other chemotherapy agents

-Platinum agents (e.g., cisplatin, carboplatin, oxaliplatin) are similar to alkylating agents in their mechanisms of action and resistance with the exception that they do not alkylate DNA but rather form covalent metal adducts with DNA (Chabner et al, 2011).
-Increasing doses of platinum-based chemotherapy for ovarian (Travis et al, 1999) and testicular cancers (Howard et al, 2008) have been quantitatively associated with increasing risks for t-AML.
-A 10-fold higher risk of t-MDS/AML has been observed in breast cancer patients treated with mitoxantrone and methotrexate (an antimetabolite) or methotrexate and mitomycin C (an antibiotic that inhibits DNA synthesis) (Saso et al, 2000).
+Platinum agents (e.g., cisplatin, carboplatin, oxaliplatin) are similar to alkylating agents in their mechanisms of action and resistance with the exception that they do not alkylate DNA but rather form covalent metal adducts with DNA (Chabner et al., 2011).
+Increasing doses of platinum-based chemotherapy for ovarian (Travis et al., 1999) and testicular cancers (Howard et al., 2008) have been quantitatively associated with increasing risks for t-AML.
+A 10-fold higher risk of t-MDS/AML has been observed in breast cancer patients treated with mitoxantrone and methotrexate (an antimetabolite) or methotrexate and mitomycin C (an antibiotic that inhibits DNA synthesis) (Saso et al., 2000).

 Antimetabolites, including methotrexate, azathioprine, 6-thioguanine, and fludarabine (a nucleoside analogue), are used for some cancer treatments, as immunosuppressants in autoimmune diseases, or in recipients of organ transplants, the latter often including combination treatment with cyclosporine A and steroids.
 The antimetabolites share structural similarities with nucleotides and can be incorporated into DNA or RNA, thus causing inhibition of cell proliferation.
-Increased risks of AML have been reported in patients treated with azathioprine after organ transplantation or for autoimmune disease (Yenson et al, 2008).
-Leukemia risks may be higher in patients with low thiopurine S-methyltransferase activity, and mechanisms may include aberrant mismatch repair and microsatellite instability (Karran, 2006). t-MDS/AML is increased among patients treated with nucleoside analogs (e.g., fludarabine, cladribine), alone or in combination with other agents (e.g., with chlorambucil or cyclophosphamide) often used to treat patients with CLL and other lymphoproliferative neoplasms (Leone et al, 2010). t-MDS/AML has also been associated with pretransplantation chemotherapy (e.g., mechlorethamine, chlorambucil) and/or transplantation conditioning treatments that include total body irradiation, particularly at doses >12 Gy (Metayer et al, 2003).
+Increased risks of AML have been reported in patients treated with azathioprine after organ transplantation or for autoimmune disease (Yenson et al., 2008).
+Leukemia risks may be higher in patients with low thiopurine S-methyltransferase activity, and mechanisms may include aberrant mismatch repair and microsatellite instability (Karran, 2006). t-MDS/AML is increased among patients treated with nucleoside analogs (e.g., fludarabine, cladribine), alone or in combination with other agents (e.g., with chlorambucil or cyclophosphamide) often used to treat patients with CLL and other lymphoproliferative neoplasms (Leone et al., 2010). t-MDS/AML has also been associated with pretransplantation chemotherapy (e.g., mechlorethamine, chlorambucil) and/or transplantation conditioning treatments that include total body irradiation, particularly at doses >12 Gy (Metayer et al., 2003).

 <4> Transformation of MPN to t-AML: role of single vs multiple treatments or other factors is unclear